ElektraInitiative/PermaplanT/scraper/doc/permapeople_scraper.md

 ```

 `PERMAPEOPLE_KEY_ID` and `PERMAPEOPLE_SECRET_KEY` mentioned in .env are the credentials for the Permapeople API.
-This is required to scrape the data.
+This is required to use their API.
 You can get these keys from the Permapeople team.

 3. Start the scraper